A 3D illustration of a colorful abacus, symbolizing counting and calculations.

 Bar charts for red, green, and blue, with gradients from 0 to 255, illustrating color intensity variations.

-RGB Systems in Screens
+RGB systems in screens

 Our screens use the RGB (additive) color system.
 Each pixel has three sub-pixels—red, green, and blue—that emit light.
 When all three sub-pixels emit their maximum value (255), the result is white.